Learn more about Brazil’s highest mountain, a sacred Yanomami landmark hidden deep in the Amazon Rainforest

 .

-Pico da Neblina National Park covers an impressive 2.2 million hectares, making it the second-largest national park in Brazil.
+Despite being the highest point in Brazil, Pico da Neblina is also the second-largest national park in the country, covering an impressive area of 22,200 km².
 Only the Jaú National Park, also in Amazonas, is bigger.

 Created in 1979, the park protects mountains, rivers, and vast stretches of rainforest along the border with Venezuela.
-Its remoteness makes it one of the least visited, but also one of the most pristine.
-Imagine a park larger than many countries in Europe: that’s the scale we’re talking about.
+Its remoteness makes it one of the least visited but also one of the most pristine.
+Imagine a park larger than many countries in Europe (Greece, Iceland, Hungary, Portugal, etc.); that’s the scale we’re talking about.

 For visitors, this immense area means days of trekking through varied ecosystems: lowland rainforest, cloud forests, alpine vegetation, and misty summits.

 Pico da Neblina was first identified by non-Indigenous people in the 1950s, during aerial surveys of the Amazon.
-But it wasn’t until the following decade, in 1965, that an expedition finally managed to reach its summit.
+But it wasn’t until the following decade, in 1965, that an expedition carried out by the Brazilian army confirmed its altitude of 2,994 meters.
+This moment shifted national geography, as Pico da Bandeira was considered the country’s highest point back then.

-Why such a delay?
-The remoteness of the region, the lack of infrastructure, and the complexity of the terrain all played a role.
+The remoteness of the region, the lack of infrastructure, and the complexity of the terrain all played a huge role in the delay between discovery and official exploration.
 Unlike other mountains with established trails, reaching Pico da Neblina required building routes through untouched rainforest.

 .